snakesonabrain/groundhog/README.md

 Support groundhog
 -------------------

+Commercial use is permitted if you buy a license through <a href="https://www.patreon.com/bePatron?u=55907777">Patreon</a>.
+All license revenues are invested back in the package development.

-You can support the development of groundhog by buying me a coffee
+You can also support the development of groundhog by buying me a coffee

 <a href="https://www.buymeacoffee.com/groundhog"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=groundhog&button_colour=FFDD00&font_colour=000000&font_family=Cookie&outline_colour=000000&coffee_colour=ffffff"></a>

-You can also support groundhog through <a href="https://www.patreon.com/bePatron?u=55907777">Patreon</a> and obtain a license for commercial use.

 License and copyright
 -----------------------